 - 1 bit spiw_en which selects SPI or I2C.

-The filter parameter controls a type of exponential decay algorithm, or Infinite Impulse Response (IIR) filter, applied to the raw pressure measurement values.
+The filter parameter controls a type of exponential decay algorithm, or Infinite Impulse Response (IIR) filter, applied to the raw pressure and temperature measurement values (but not to the humidity values).
 The equation is given in the data sheet.
 Another presentation is:

 Value(n) = Value(n-1) * (K-1)/K + measurement(n) / K

 where (n) indicates the most recent measurement and output value; and K is the filter parameter.
 The filter parameter K and can be set to 1,2,4,8 or 16.
 If K is set to 1 the equation just becomes Value(n) = measurement(n).
 The coding of the filter parameter is: